satan004/Loan-calculator/flask_app/DEVELOPER.md

-Developer Guide — Loan Calculator (file: DEVELOPER.md)
+Developer Guide — Loan Calculator
 =========================================================

-This document explains the main functions, routes, models, and client-side helpers so a developer can quickly understand and extend the project.
+This file explains the main functions, routes, models, and client-side helpers so a developer can quickly understand and extend the project.

 Project layout (short)
 - run.py — small runner that builds the app with create_app() and starts it.
-- config.py — Flask config (absolute SQLite path configured).
+- config.py — Flask config.
 - app/__init__.py — create_app() application factory, DB init and create_all.
 - app/models.py — SQLAlchemy `db` object and `Calculation` model.
 - app/routes.py — page routes and JSON API endpoints.